Failure To Accommodate An Employee’s Disability

-According to the Americans with Disabilities Act (ADA), employers are responsible for reasonably accommodating employees with disabilities.
-This means that employers must take steps to provide disabled employees with the tools they need to complete their jobs.
+Under the Americans with Disabilities Act (ADA) and California’s Fair Employment and Housing Act (FEHA), employers are responsible for making reasonable accommodations for employees with disabilities.
+This means that employers must take steps to provide disabled employees with the tools and adjustments they need to perform their jobs.

-- The employer fails to provide a modified workstation to meet the disabled employee’s needs.
+- The employer refuses to provide a modified workstation.

-- The employer fails to allow time off for medical appointments.
+- The employer will not allow time off for medical appointments.

-- The employer fails to modify the disabled employee’s work schedule.
+- The employer refuses to modify the disabled employee’s work schedule.

-- The employer fails to provide a wheelchair ramp.
+- The employer will not provide a wheelchair ramp or other accessibility per ADA requirements.

-By law, employers are required to make only reasonable accommodations.
-Our firm can help determine what accommodations are reasonable and what accommodations would cause the employer to suffer undue hardship.
+By law, employers are required to make only “reasonable accommodations.”
+Our firm can help determine what accommodations are reasonable, what accommodations would cause the employer undue financial hardship, and whether the employer engaged in an interactive process (as the ADA requires) before refusing an accommodation.